TomaszGolaszewski/Tomasz_Empire_20022/README.md

 v0.15 - Map stage III

 ### Last changes:
+v0.15.4 - 30.12.2023

+* Fixes in pathfinding algorithm regarding units leaving the map.

 v0.15.3 - 29.12.2023

 * Fix of critical bug in the building queue;